francesco-innocenti/NN-Hessian-Papers/README.md

 [Ormaniec et al. (2024)](https://arxiv.org/abs/2410.10986), this shows that training transformers with SGD is much worse than Adam because of the block heterogeneity of the Hessian.

+[Super Consistency of Neural Network Landscapes and Learning Rate Transfer ](https://openreview.net/forum?id=rgwhJ7INtZ): Shows that the sharpness is largely conserved ("super consistent") across network widths and depths in the maximal update ($\mu$P) parameterisation, in contrast to the standard and neural tangent kernel parameterisations.